ci1xgk/Fellowship_Webpage/compile_hpc.md

 cmake --build build
 ````

-By doing so, the `lisflood` executable will be generated in the `build` directory.
+By doing so, the `lisflood` executable will be generated in the `build` sub-directory.

 - **On ShARC**